Xetibo/ReSet-Doc/sections/literature.typ

 #subsection("Hooks")
 Hooks for the plugin system refer to section in the code where the plugin applies its functionality.
 When looking back at the ABI plugin example in/* TODO */, this would be the call of the function inside the plugin system struct.
-For the example in /* TODO */ it would instead be the overridden function.
+For the example in/* TODO */ it would instead be the overridden function.

 // TODO: why is this important?
 // TODO: Security concerns?
 Potential uninitialized resources etc.
 // TODO: Providing a consistent environment for plugins in order for them to not crash
 #subsection("Testing")
-// TODO: Integration tests
+ReSet does not yet have a testing system implemented, only regular Rust tests are currently implemented, and those do not cover the full usage of the DBus API specified for ReSet.
+This is due to a lack of consistency with the features that ReSet provides.
+For example, without a mock implementation of the NetworkManager, it would not be possible to consistently connect to an access point.
+For this reason, all DBus interfaces must offer a mock implementation in order for it to be tested.

+The second issue comes with the user interface, here regular Rust tests are meaningless.
+Here ReSet would need to use a GTK compatible UI-testing toolkit.
+Fortunately this exists for the GTK-rs crate, created by the same development team/* TODO(@gtk-rs-test)*/.

+After building this testing system, plugins can then also make use of this system by offering integration and unit tests for their use cases.
+This ensures that the plugin does not just work standalone, which would include specific functionality, but also works in the entire system, which would cover the use inside ReSet by DBus and user interfaces.// TODO: Integration tests
 // TODO: How to connect with the rest of the system
+In @plugin_integration_test, the architecture of the plugin system integrated into the testing framework is visualized.
+#align(
+  center, [#figure(
+      img("plugin_integration_test.svg", width: 100%, extension: "files"), caption: [Architecture of the ReSet testing framework], )<plugin_integration_test>],
+)

 #subsection("Macros")
 // TODO: Why are these important?
 // TODO: How to they interact with plugins